Michael-YZhou/Wordle/README.md

    Instead of asking the player to reload the page, it would be better to use a restart button to reset the game.

-3. Add eventListener on "keypress"
+3. Add eventListener on "keydown"

    Allow the program to take user input from their keyboards.